bigfork/silverstripe-form-capture/README.md

 * __Form Submission Title__ - A string which will be displayed as the submission title in the admin area (defaults to 'Form Submission').
 * __Excluded Fields__ - An array of field names which will not be stored, this can also be a string containing the name of a single field to exclude.
-* __Details Fields__ - An array of fields which will be included in the 'details' column of the gridfield, this can also be a string containing the name of a single field to exclude.
+* __Details Fields__ - An array of fields which will be included in the 'details' column of the gridfield, this can also be a string containing the name of a single field to include in the details.

 #### Example